-The Department of Counseling, Leadership and Educational Studies is one of three academic departments located in the Richard W. Riley College of Education.
-The department offers Bachelor of Science degrees in Middle Level Education, Special Education, Physical Education, and Human Development & Family Studies .
-At the graduate level, the department offers Master of Education (M.Ed.) degree programs for Counseling & Development, Educational Leadership, , and Special Education.
+The Department of Counseling, Leadership and Educational Studies offers Bachelor of Science degrees in Middle Level Education, Special Education, Physical Education, and Human Development & Family Studies.
+At the graduate level, the department offers Master of Education (M.Ed.) degree programs for Counseling & Development, Educational Leadership, Learning Design and Technology, and Special Education, and an Educator Specialist Degree in Educational Leadership.
 Further graduate certificate programs are available in learning technologies, counseling & development, and middle level education.
 A minor in human development & family studies is also offered through the department.